MicrosoftDocs/minecraft-creator/creator/ScriptAPI/Minecraft/InventoryComponentContainer.md

 addItem(itemStack: ItemStack): void
 `

 Adds an item to the specified container.
 Items will be placed in the first available empty slot.
-(Use [InventoryComponentContainer](InventoryComponentContainer.md).setItem if you wish to set items in a particular slot.)
+(Use [*Minecraft.InventoryComponentContainer.setItem*](../Minecraft/InventoryComponentContainer.md#setitem) if you wish to set items in a particular slot.)
 #### Arguments
 | Param | Type | Description |
 | :--- | :--- | :---: |
 | **itemStack** | [*ItemStack*](ItemStack.md) | The stack of items to add. |

-Returns *undefined*

 > [!WARNING]
 > This function can throw errors.